spencerbraun/stats_notes/STATS315B/STATS_315B_Modern_Applied_Stats.md

 * Neighborhood size M: subbing in the model $y_i = f^*(x_i) + \epsilon$ then $\hat{f}(x) = \frac{1}{M} \sum_{r_i(x) \leq M}f^*(x_i) +  \frac{1}{M}\sum_{r_i(x) \leq M}\epsilon_i$.
 Assuming independent errors then $E(f^*(x) - \hat{f}(x))^2 = E(f^*(x) -\frac{1}{M} \sum_{r_i(x) \leq M}f^*(x_i))^2 + \frac{1}{M^2}\sum_{r_i(x) \leq M}E(\epsilon_i^2)$ where $E(\epsilon_i^2) = \sigma^2$. $\sigma^2$ is a fixed population quantity that we do not observe.
 * Then $E(f^*(x) - \hat{f}(x))^2 = E(f^*(x) -\frac{1}{M} \sum_{r_i(x) \leq M}f^*(x_i))^2 + \frac{1}{M}\sigma^2$ where  $E(f^*(x) -\frac{1}{M} \sum_{r_i(x) \leq M}f^*(x_i))^2$ is squared bias and $\frac{1}{M}\sigma^2$ is the variance.
 This is the cleanest representation of the bias-variance tradeoff.
 Increasing neighborhood size decreases variance, but bias tends to go up as we allow the approximation of f to stray from the truth.
 If $f^*(x)$ is just linear and we increase the neighborhood symmetrically, then the average over the neighborhood wouldn't change and the bias would be unchanged.
 But for non-linear targets or non-symmetric neighborhood expansions, bias is affected.
 In high dimensions, the density of the data is very asymmetric, leading to highly asymmetric neighborhoods when we take top Z points by rank.
 * We choose M to optimally trade off bias and variance.
 We turn to CV just like any other method.
 Very easy to use LOOCV with nearest neighbors.
 Since we are directly using the k-closest points to predict the value at a given point, can easily get the prediction for 1 neighbor, 2 neighbors, 3 neighbors, etc and pick the one with the smallest error.
 Leaving one vs 10 out is the same in NN methods computationally, so we can easily use LOOCV.
 * Aside: Suppose you have a dataset to divide into training and test.
 How big should each be?
 The bigger the test set, the more accurrate the estimate of future error will be.
 But it will be more biased - we are fitting a model to a smaller subset of the data, but our end model will be fit on the whole dataset.
 We are not estimating the right error, since our model is approximating our final model.
-If the test size is reduce, the variance of our estimate of error increases.
+If the test size is reduced, the variance of our estimate of error increases.
 This is the decision in CV - if we use k-fold, our choice of k is bias-variance tradeoff.
 LOOCV is lowest bias, since each model has just 1 fewer observation than the end model.
 * Learning curve of the procedure: accuracy vs N for training.
 Generally this curve goes up, quite steep at the beginning but has diminishing returns.
 Towards the end, the sample size used for training does not significantly affect accuracy.
 Lesson: with a lot of data, we can afford a larger test set but with smaller data we face a real tradeoff.

 ### Using Attribute-Value Data